Alcohol And Cocaine

 - Believing they are increasing the pleasurable effects of each substance

-- Using alcohol to reduce anxiety that occurs once the euphoric effects of Cocaine wear off
+- Using alcohol to reduce anxiety that occurs once the euphoric effects of cocaine wear off

 - Balancing out the effects of each drug